Rowlando13/plain-text-notes/docs/source/general/plain_text_notes.rst

 ---------------------
 If I have not yet convinced you to use my format, then make your own.
 Note taking really can become a super power whereby you expand your working memory immensely.

 The first part of the process is having a format that works you.
-You may be tempted to put off coming up with a format, but not doing so you choke the growth of you notes which is proportional to their usefulness.
-I created the Plain Text Notes on document number three but was not really convinced I needed a format until I had about 80 pages of notes spread across 20 documents.
+You may be tempted to put off coming up with a format, but not doing so will choke the growth of you notes which is proportional to their usefulness.
+I created Plain Text Notes on document number 3, and by 20 documents I was glad that I had.
 Your format should be easy for YOU to write.
 Writing is hard for me so that means few words, but the right ones.

 The next part is using the notes.
-They are living documents that need effort to keep them alive.
+They are living documents that need effort to stay alive.
 My notes usually lag my knowledge a bit, but not too much.
 I keep my notes synced between my work and personal computer so I can grow them at work or when working on a personal project.
 For me this is a must because work and play provide different things for the notes.
-My work time tends to grow my esoteric knowledge of the mundane like a git command to do exactly what I need.
-My personal projects tend to grow the breadth like what is Mongo DB.
+My work time tends to grow my knowledge of the mundane like a git command to do exactly what I need.
+My personal projects tend to grow the breadth like MongoDB.